 All of this can be detected by an observer in space.
 However, it cannot in any way be detected locally.
 This is because a reduced circumference of the electron corresponds to a reduction in the local unit length, and hence also a speeding up of local clocks.

 The speed of light will be measured to have the exact same value everywhere.
 This is because the reduced size of our rulers on the surface of massive bodies are correspondingly matched with faster clocks.
-There is always and everywhere exactly 1 tick of unit time for every unit distance traversed by light.
-It cannot logically be anything else.
+One time unit remains the time it takes a photon to traverse an electron, no matter what size the electron has.
 This in turn, affects processes of energy transfers in such a way that they too are locally measured to be unchanged.